montmejat/LaneDetection/README.md

 # LaneDetection

 Basic lane finding program using OpenCV and C++.
-You can check out the result in the out directory.
+You can check out the result in the "Lane Detection/out" directory.